LAULU AIKA

 TAMARA BAKER

-Tamara comes to Laulu Aika with an interest in a variety of music and a love of singing.
-Since joining Laulu Aika she has explored the nuances of different types of percussive instruments to add to Finnish folk music including the use of the Pimpparauta, musical triangle.
-She has learned to play the Kantele through instruction by Diane Jarvi, musician, recording artist and poet.
-By participating in Laulu Aika, she's exploring her Scandinavian and Finnish heritage through song and finding her place as Finnish folk musician.
+Tamara comes to Lauluaika with an interest in a variety of music and a love of singing.
+Since joining Lauluaika, she has explored the nuances of different types of percussive instruments to add to Finnish folk music, including the use of the pimpparauta, or musical triangle.
+She has learned to play the kantele through instruction by Diane Jarvi—musician, recording artist and poet.
+By participating in Lauluaika, she's exploring her Scandinavian and Finnish heritage through song and finding her place as a Finnish folk musician.

 Picture